Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Jelly Earthquakes.md

 **Making earthquakes happen in large slabs of jelly.** - Fault lines, tectonic plates, subduction modelled through slabs of jelly.

-Last initially checked on 2021-01-21 by Polly Hooton (prh43@cam.ac.uk)) and doublechecked on 2021-01-22 by Conor Cafolla (ctc43@cam.ac.uk))
+Last initially checked on 2021-01-21 by Polly Hooton (prh43@cam.ac.uk)) and double-checked on 2021-01-22 by Conor Cafolla (ctc43@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->